aryakaul/simdigree/labnotebook.md

 #### 2018-07-09
 So over the weekend all the jobs ran and subsequently crashed.
 All were due to memory issues.
-To rectify this issue I have created a new 'utils' folder and under that folder I have put one subset-vcf.sh script.
+To rectify this issue I have created a new 'utils' folder and under that folder I have put one `subset-vcf.sh` script.
 This handy dandy little script reads in a given pedigree file, determines how many founders need to be sampled from it, and then randomly subsets the given (large) vcf into a smaller one.
 There are further improvements I can make to the `simdigree` code that are fairly straightforward, and I plan on tackling those tomorrow.

+#### 2018-07-10
+I am rerunning the jobs from yesterday.
+Realized a small bug in the initial bash script.
+Today, I'd like to work on the Tau list functionality, and then tackle memory consumption.
+If I have time, I would also like to fully comment everything.

+I am currently testing the tau value list functionality.
+I placed it at the bottom of my method call, right before the liability threshold calculation...

+I have modified the code from yesterday.
+Instead of subsetting the vcf beforehand, I'll read it into memory, and then subset it while it's in memory only storing and operating on the subsetted matrix.
+So far, it appears to be working well; however, we'll see how long that lasts.
+In addition, I have implemented tau list functionality and it appears to be working properly.
+I've begun commenting things as the jobs are running in the background.